-Net position represents the difference between assets and liabilities and is classified into three components as follows:
+Net position represents the difference between assets and deferred outflows and liabilities and deferred inflows and is classified into three components as follows:

 Net investment in capital assets and capacity rights - This component of net position consists of capital assets and capacity rights, net of accumulated depreciation and amortization, reduced by the outstanding balances of any borrowings used for the acquisition, construction or improvement of those assets.
 Net investment in capital assets and capacity rights excludes unspent debt proceeds.
 The District does not have any capital related debt.